 - Maximum Voltage

-- Loss Tangeant or Equivalent Series Resistance – indicates how much resistance the capacitor has
+- Loss Tangent or Equivalent Series Resistance – indicates how much resistance the capacitor has

 Real world capacitors come in a wide range of values and their limiting specification for most applications is their voltage rating.
 The size of capacitors is related to both capacitance and voltage rating, which is a bit different than resistors whose size is mainly just determined by power rating.